Vacant Lot Program

-To acquire a City owned residential lot “AS IS” for redevelopment as an owner-occupied single-family home or for use as a side yard, complete the application for acquiring City-owned residential lots and return it to Neighborhood Revitalization.
+To acquire a City owned residential lot “as is” for redevelopment as an owner-occupied single-family home or for use as a side yard, complete the vacant lots application (PDF) for acquiring City-owned residential lots and return it to Neighborhood Revitalization.

 Review & Approval Process for New Construction